Caprera Club Med

 The journey

-Village Chiefs
+Village chiefs

 Robert Metraux was the first of them in 1956, Jean Balandjian, Pops, René' Hallemans, Avner, Czopp… Angelo Nuara closed the village in 2006.